elycruz/sjljs/README.md

 **Note**:
 - This is called on the `sjl` object to allow to access its class members easily in nodejs and on the frontend.
-- For frontend end you have to include the file for the class you want to access via the `package` and `ns` methods.
+- For frontend end you have to include the file for the class you want to access it via the `package` and `ns` methods.

 ##### sjl.package
 Created using `sjl.createTopLevelPackage` and is available for accessing sjl package members (for, current, packages 'stdlib', 'input', and 'validator').